Kuszki/Octave-Uncertainty-RIA-Example/README.md

 # Octave-Uncertainty-RIA-Example

-Example of application Reduced Interval Arithmetic method for estimating resultant expanded uncertainty usign GNU Octave.
+Example of application Reductive Interval Arithmetic method for estimating resultant expanded uncertainty usign GNU Octave.

 ## How to use this example